open/close all folders

 - A few minutes later, the girls are wondering what Mamoru's relationship with Fiore is and Ami accidentally thinks aloud her wonder if Mamoru is actually gay.
 She's immediately called out on this.

-- The opening credits showcase an Establishing Character Moment for all of the main characters: Ami buying a huge stack of books, Makoto winning a punching game, Minako showcasing different outfits (using Artemis as an accessory for one) etc. When the Outers see the group and walk up to greet them, Usagi is standing at a food stand and, upon turning around, has her mouth stuffed full of snacks.
+- The opening credits showcase an Establishing Character Moment for all of the main characters: Rei checking out an occult shop, Minako showcasing different outfits (using Artemis as an accessory for one), Ami buying a huge stack of books and making the others hang their heads in shame, Makoto casually winning a punching game (and also destroying the game and getting a standing ovation from the girls), etc. When the Outers see the group and walk up to greet them, Usagi is standing at a food stand and, upon turning around, has her mouth stuffed full of snacks.

 - When Sailor Moon gets into trouble in a fight, a familar red rose is hurled.
 Sailor Moon looks up to see...
 Santa Claus?
 It does turn out to be Tuxedo Mask under the suit.
 Better still, it is implied that he rented out a Christmas-themed blimp, complete with reindeer, for his big entrance into battle.
 He makes a corny speech that even the Snow Dancer attacking Sailor Moon and Sailor ChibiMoon can't be bothered to make sense of.